 As you shop for your refinance, you might notice ‘no closing cost’ refinances out there.
 This means that the costs of refinancing the loan are either going to be wrapped into your loan amount, or you will pay a slightly higher interest rate on your mortgage.

 There is nothing wrong with getting a no-closing cost refinance.
 This can save you some up front costs that you may want to not pay right now.
 Just know that nothing is free in life; if you are not paying for closing costs up front, you are paying them during the life of the loan.
-Finding a bad credit refinance with no closing costs is extremely rare, even in today’s competitive lending environment.
+If your credit is less than perfect or even poor, a refinance loan with no closing costs is extremely rare, even in today’s competitive lending environment.

 Knowing when to refinance can real save you money if you time it right.
 Many people find that they can shave $50, $100 or even $200 off their monthly payment if they are able to get a home refinance a loan for .5% or 1% less than their current rate.